oscarrenalias/yammerwall/README.md

 =================
 The "heroku" branch of this repository is ready to be deployed to Heroku.

-In this branch, configuration data is no longer configured via config.js but via the following Heroku environment varialbes:
+In this branch, configuration data is no longer configured via config.js but via the following Heroku environment variables:

-OAUTH_TOKEN: your OAuth 2.0 token
+* OAUTH_TOKEN: your OAuth 2.0 token
-YAMMER_APPLICATION_KEY: your Yammer application key
+* YAMMER_APPLICATION_KEY: your Yammer application key
-YAMMER_APPLICATION_SECRET: your Yammer application secret
+* YAMMER_APPLICATION_SECRET: your Yammer application secret

 Use ```heroku config:add``` to set suitable values for your configuration.